 Most neighborhoods are composed of a mixture of ages of homes, but the Hendrick Ranch West stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
 In fact, 86.9% of the residential real estate here was built in this one time period.

-American households most often have a car, and regularly they have two or three.
-But households in the Hendrick Ranch West neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Hendrick Ranch West neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 38.6% of the households here have four, five, or more cars.
 That is more cars per household than in 97.7% of the neighborhoods in the nation.

 Single parenting is hard.
 But you don't have to tell the Hendrick Ranch West neighborhood about it; they already know.
 19.4% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 96.7% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.